fsquillace/junest/README.md

 Description
 -----------
-**JuJu** is a lightweight Arch Linux based distribution.

-It allows to have an isolated GNU/Linux environment inside any generic host GNU/Linux OS and without the need to have root privileges for installing packages.
+**JuJu** is a lightweight Arch Linux based distribution that allows to have an isolated GNU/Linux environment inside any generic host GNU/Linux OS and without the need to have root privileges for installing packages.

-JuJu contains mainly the package managers (called pacman and yaourt) that allows to access to a wide range of packages from Arch Linux repositories.
+JuJu contains mainly the package managers (called pacman and yaourt) that allows to access to a wide range of packages from the Arch Linux repositories.

 The main advantages on using JuJu are:
 - Install packages without root privileges.